MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/kerberos-protocol-registry-kdc-configuration-keys.md

   - Default Value: 2
   - Possible values:

-    - 1 (decimal) or 0x1 (hexadecimal): Audit SPN unknown errors in Security event log event 4769 failure audit.
+    - 1 (decimal) or 0x1 (hexadecimal): Audit SPN unknown errors in the security event log.
+Event ID 4769 with a failure audit is logged.
     - 2 (decimal) or 0x2 (hexadecimal): Log PKINIT errors.
-This logs to System Eventlog KDC warning event 21 (enabled by default).
+This logs KDC warning event ID 21 (enabled by default) to the system event log.
 PKINIT is an Internet Engineering Task Force (IETF) Internet draft for _Public Key Cryptography for Initial Authentication in Kerberos_.
     - 4 (decimal) or 0x4 (hexadecimal): Log all KDC errors.
-This logs to System Eventlog KDC event 24 (example for U2U required problems).
+This logs KDC event ID 24 (example for U2U required problems) to the system event log .
-    - 8 (decimal) or 0x8 (hexadecimal): Log KDC warning event 25 in the system log when user asking for S4U2Self ticket doesn't have sufficient access to target user.
+    - 8 (decimal) or 0x8 (hexadecimal): Log KDC warning event ID 25 in the system log when user asking for S4U2Self ticket doesn't have sufficient access to target user.
     - 16 (decimal) or 0x10 (hexadecimal): Log audit events on encryption type (ETYPE) and bad options errors.
-This value indicates what information the KDC will write to event logs and to audits in Security event log event 4769 failure audit.
+This value indicates what information the KDC will write to event logs and to audits in the security event log.
+Event ID 4769 with a failure audit is logged.